zeek/zeek/script-reference/statements.rst

         event myevent("test", 5);

-.. bro:keyword:: fallthrough
+.. zeek:keyword:: fallthrough

     The "fallthrough" statement can be used as the last statement in a "case" block to indicate that execution should continue into the next "case" or "default" label.

-    For an example, see the :bro:keyword:`switch` statement.
+    For an example, see the :zeek:keyword:`switch` statement.

-.. bro:keyword:: for
+.. zeek:keyword:: for

     A "for" loop iterates over each element in a string, set, vector, or table and executes a statement for each iteration (note that the order